Living with Fibromyalgia: The Evidence-Based Guide

 Neuroinflammation and Glial Activation

 Neuroinflammation, which is inflammation within the nervous system itself, is increasingly implicated in fibromyalgia.
 Microglia, the brain’s resident immune cells, appear to become activated in fibromyalgia, driving a low-grade inflammatory process within the central nervous system.
-This isn’t the same as systemic inflammation (which is why standard inflammatory markers like CRP and ESR are usually normal in fibromyalgia), but it may contribute significantly to the pain sensitisation, fatigue, and cognitive symptoms seen in the condition [6].
+This is not the same as systemic inflammation (which is why standard inflammatory markers like CRP and ESR are usually normal in fibromyalgia), but it may contribute significantly to the pain sensitisation, fatigue, and cognitive symptoms seen in the condition [6].

 Mast Cells